Use of OSCaR's Data in Research

 Using data for cancer prevention and control is a fundamental purpose of the Oregon State Cancer Registry (OSCaR).
 OSCaR fulfills data requests on a regular basis from the media, legislators and policy makers, individual physicians, concerned citizens, and collaborative partners.

 OSCaR is also committed to supporting scientific research projects aimed at improving the quality of cancer treatment and provides data for research and studies designed to benefit public health.
-Research proposals requesting the use of confidential cancer registry data or cancer data requests involving staff time (confidential or otherwise) must be reviewed and approved by the Oregon Public Health Division.
+Research proposals requesting the use of confidential cancer registry data or cancer data requests involving staff time must be reviewed and approved by the Oregon Public Health Division.

 Before any confidential data can be released to researchers, the following steps must be completed.